John Ramsay, 13th Earl of Dalhousie: Political career

 Dalhousie was elected Liberal Member of Parliament for Liverpool in March 1880, but was forced to resign in July 1880 after succeeding his father in the earldom.
 After taking his seat in the House of Lords he was appointed a Lord-in-waiting in September 1880 by William Ewart Gladstone, a position he held until the government fell in 1885.

 In April 1886 he succeeded George Trevelyan (who had resigned over Irish Home Rule) as Secretary for Scotland in Gladstone's short-lived 1886 administration, although in contrast to Trevelyan he was not a member of the cabinet.
 He was sworn of the Privy Council at the same time.
 He retained this post until the government fell in July 1886.
 He was made a Knight of the Thistle in 1881.

 Personal life

 On 6 December 1877, Lord Dalhousie was married to Lady Ida Louisa Bennet.
 She was a daughter of Charles Bennet, 6th Earl of Tankerville and Olivia Bennet, Countess of Tankerville (eldest daughter of George Montagu, 6th Duke of Manchester).
+She appeared in 'The World's Beauties' trading card series by cigarette producers Allen & Ginter.
 Together, Lord and Lady Dalhousie had five sons: